CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 § 93.21.
 The Disciplinary Board.

-Enforcement Rule 205(a) and (b) provide that the Supreme Court shall appoint a board to be known as ‘‘The Disciplinary Board of the Supreme Court of Pennsylvania’’ which shall be composed of 12 members of the bar of this Commonwealth and two non-lawyer electors; that the regular terms of members of the Board shall be for three years; that no member shall serve for more than two consecutive three-year terms.
+Enforcement Rule 205(a) and (b) provide that the Supreme Court shall appoint a board to be known as ‘‘The Disciplinary Board of the Supreme Court of Pennsylvania’’ which shall be composed of ten members of the bar of this Commonwealth and two non-lawyer electors; that the regular term of members of the Board shall be for six years, unless otherwise specified by order of the Court; and that no member shall serve for more than one term.

 Source